Sal-bug/Fake-News-Detection-NLP/README.md

 # Fake-News-Detection-NLP

 The folder TextFooler-master is copied directly from https://github.com/jind11/TextFooler.
-We try to reproduce the results with small modification.
+We try to reproduce the results with small modifications.

 ## Run the comp_cos_sim_mat.py.